CLARA J:SON BORG

 Proofreading for subtitles: Liz Allen

-I had never seen a sky so blue is a work that departs from the memories of the artist’s mum’s volunteer trip from Sweden to a kibbutz in Israel in 1972.
+Tow blue skies is a work that departs from the memories of the artist’s mum’s volunteer trip from Sweden to a kibbutz in Israel in 1972.
 The work oscillates between the artist’s mum’s narration about her life as a 17’n young woman in Sweden, her ideas and desires of exploring the socialist utopia at the kibbutz and her experience from the trip and time as a volunteer.
 Along this, a conversation takes place between the artist and her mum about the Swedish, global political, social and religious environments that enabled volunteer trips to kibbutz.
 The stories and the conversation establish a tension between the mum’s empirical knowledge and memories, and the historical and studied knowledge of the artist.
 The tension builds up and breaks down the

 conversation in which gaps between the generations and their idea of history and the political and philosophical climate and identity becomes visible.